conan-io/conan-io.github.io/_posts/2019-02-06-Serializing-your-data-with-Protobuf.markdown

 process all the data.

-The success in using Protobuf is not only in serializing the data, but in the mechanism as a whole, from the natural language used, flexible and easy to understand, to the compiler with support for multiple languages, and even integration with other products, such as the gRPC, which provides direct communication between processes without much effort.
+The success in using Protobuf is not only in serializing the data, but in the mechanism as a whole, from the neutral language used, flexible and easy to understand, to the compiler with support for multiple languages, and even integration with other products, such as the gRPC, which provides direct communication between processes without much effort.